neurallayer/roboquant/THIRDPARTY.md

 # 3rd Party
 Roboquant couldn't have been developed without the use of free and open source software.
-This document list some great libraries used in roboquant.
+This document list some great open source libraries and other artefacts used in roboquant.

-# Software
+## Software
 * [Kotlin](https://kotlinlang.org): modern, concise and safe programming language that makes writing code a joy
 * [TA-Lib](https://ta-lib.org): an extensive library of technical indicators
 * Several [Apache Software Foundation](https://www.apache.org/) libraries: